 Confronting our health and what might happen to us someday is not an easy task.
 Even though estate planning is emotionally challenging, it’s a necessary step to protect yourself.
 Not only that, without any plans, your loved ones might face unnecessary difficulties.
 Dealing with the assets alone can be a struggle.
 You wouldn’t want them worrying about making medical decisions on top of that.
-So, if you want to prepare for the future, it might be the right time to ask, “How much does a living will cost?”
+The cost of a living will is going to depend on how you create it and could depend on where you live.
+You can speak with a financial advisor to help you determine how a living will fits into your financial picture.

 What is a Living Will?

 A living will refers to a legal document that records your medical, long-term and end-of-life care choices.
 However, it only comes into play when you can no longer communicate your decisions to your doctors or loved ones.

 Unfortunately, there are a variety of scenarios that may require a living will.
 For example, if you have a degenerative disease or sustain major brain trauma, you likely won’t be able to advocate for yourself.
 To prepare for that, individuals make a living will while still healthy and sound of mind.
 Some frequently mentioned directions people put in this document include ventilators, medication and resuscitation.

 Your estate attorney will take special care to customize your living will to fit your needs.
 Those specifications, however, and your circumstances can shift the price needed to make the document.
 Some of the factors that influence the overall cost include: